ni/measurement-plugin-python/examples/README.md

 ### Available Example Measurements

-- `sample_measurement`: Performs a loopback measurement with various data types.
-Provides a Measurement UI and a LabVIEW UI.
+- Instrument-specific
   - `nidaqmx_analog_input`: Performs a finite analog input measurement with NI-DAQmx.
   - `nidcpower_source_dc_voltage`: Sources and measures a DC voltage with an NI SMU.
 Provides a Measurement UI and a LabVIEW UI.
+  - `nidigital_spi`: Tests an SPI device using an NI Digital Pattern instrument.
   - `nidmm_measurement`: Performs a measurement using an NI DMM.
   - `nifgen_standard_function`: Generates a standard function waveform using an NI waveform generator.
   - `niscope_acquire_waveform`: Acquires a waveform using an NI oscilloscope.
   - `niswitch_control_relays`: Controls relays using an NI relay driver (e.g. PXI-2567).
   - `nivisa_dmm_measurement`: Performs a DMM measurement using NI-VISA and an NI Instrument Simulator v2.0.
+  - `output_voltage_measurement`: Sources DC voltage as input to the DUT with an NI SMU and measures the DUT output with a DMM and NI-VISA.
+- Software-only (no instrument or driver needed)
+  - `sample_measurement`: Performs a loopback measurement with various data types.
+Provides a Measurement UI and a LabVIEW UI.
   - `game_of_life`: Displays Conway's Game of Life in a graph.
 Shows measurement cancellation and updating the UI during a measurement.

 For more details about a specific example, see the `README.md` file included with the example.